-You want to know the most populated hydrogen bonds between a small molecule and a protein.
+You want to study the hydrogen bonds between a small molecule and a protein.

 We can use the hbond command that will use a geometric consideration (distance of 3.0 Å and an angle cutoff of 135°) to consider a hydrogen bond is formed.
 For this recipe we are going to use a 1 microsecond simulation of the human papilloma virus E6 protein and the natural product kappa-carrageenan.
 A short trajectory of the system is presented in the following video:

 We can see from the trajectory that the ligand (using spacefill representation) is interacting with the binding site of the protein throughout the simulation.
 We will use the topology file vph.prmtop and the trajectory file vph.nc.
 The system consists of a protein receptor with 151 amino acids and two zinc ions.
 The ligand residue id is 154.
 The trajectory consists of 5074 frames and has been pre-processed to remove the waters and re-oriented with the autoimage command.

 parm vph.prmtop trajin vph.nc 1 last 1 hbond contacts :1-154 avgout avg.dat series uuseries hbond.gnu nointramol go lifetime contacts[solutehb] out contacts-lifetime.dat go

 The CPPTRAJ scripts reads the topology file and the trajectory file using every frame.
 Then we call the hbond command that will have the name ‘contacts’.
 The command will look for Hbond donors/acceptors in the regions specified by the mask that includes residues one through 154.
 Very important here is the